noidexe/Enjin-Coin-Documentation/docs/wallet-setup.md

 Developer mode features are only available on Android currently.

+### Enable Developer Mode
+To enable developer mode in the wallet, tap the version number located in the lower right of the menu 10 times.
+Developer mode is needed in order to link to the Trusted Cloud and enable other developer related features and functions.
+Developer mode is only available on the Android version of the wallet at this time.

 ### Create a wallet
 If this is your first wallet, select Create Wallet option.
 If this is not your first wallet hit the selector on the right, tap Manage Wallets, and tap the + symbol in the